2007 New York Mets season: Regular season

 Pedro Martínez returned to the Mets starting rotation in time for the September playoff deadline.
 As of September 17, the Mets were in first place in the NL East with an 83–66 record and a 2 1/2-game lead over the charging Phillies.
 They had lost four in a row, including a three-game sweep by the Phillies.
 Moisés Alou, as of September 17 had a 21-game hitting streak.

 Down the stretch, the Mets played poorly including losing five out of six games with the fourth-place Washington Nationals.
 They lost on September 28 to fall into second place for the first time in over four months but pulled back into a tie with the Phillies the next day.
-On September 30, the Mets faced the Florida Marlins with hopes of winning the National League East or at least forcing a one-game playoff.
+On September 30, the Mets faced the Florida Marlins with hopes of winning the National League East or at least playing in a tiebreaker for division or the wild card.
 Tom Glavine surrendered 7 runs in the first inning as the Mets fell 8–1.
 The Phillies capped their miraculous comeback with a 6–1 victory over the Nationals to win the NL East.
 The 2007 Mets collapse is one of the worst in baseball history, mirroring "the Phold" of 1964, where the Phillies lost a 6 1/2-game lead in the last twelve games.
 The Mets, who had come back in 1969 against improbable odds to beat out the Cubs, now found themselves on the other side of the equation, coincidentally, against a team in the Phillies that in 1964 had pulled a similar collapse.

 The 2007 Mets finished the season with a record of 88 wins and 74 losses.
 They placed second in the NL East, and third in the Wild Card standings.